-The University promotes the neighbourhood network through its full-fledge NCC & NSS offices.
-The University promotes the participation of students in the activities of national & international importance by circulating the information related to these activity on the website and departmental notice boards.
-The NSS coordinator and NCC officers of the University keep a record and track of students active in the social activities.
+The University promotes the neighbourhood network through its fullfledge NSS office.
+The University promotes the participation of students in the activities of national / international importance by circulating the information related to these activity on the website and departmental notice boards of different departments.
+The NSS coordinator and NCC officr of the University keep a record and track of students active in the social activities.
 Besides delivering subject knowledge for their career development, the University promotes the inculcation of moral and social values in the students to develop them as good human being and responsible citizens.